bozeklab/histo-miner/README.md

    ```
 8. Update the following parameters in `classification.yml` config:
    - `inference_input`, path to the folder containing WSI to classify
-   - `display_classification_scores`, boolean
 9. Run:
    ```bash
    python scripts/usecase2_classification_inference.py
    ```

-**Output**: Prediction of responder vs non-responder class for each WSI.
+**Output**: Prediction of responder vs non-responder class for each WSI displayed in terminal.

 ---

-### Classification of cSCC response to immunotherapy with custom feature selection
+### 🔹 Classification of cSCC response to immunotherapy with custom feature selection

 This version performs classification using a new feature selection tailored to your dataset.